oktadev/auth0-java-microservices-examples/spring-boot-gateway-webflux/README.md

 ```

 Then, go to `http://localhost:8080/print-token` to see your access token.
 You can copy the expired time to [timestamp-converter.com](https://www.timestamp-converter.com/) to see when it expires in your local timezone.
 Wait 30 seconds and refresh the page.
 You'll see a request to get a new token and an updated expires timestamp in your terminal.

+## Learn More

+You can create everything yourself by following the steps in this project's [demo script](demo.adoc) or in our [Build and Secure Spring Boot Microservices lab](https://developer.auth0.com/resources/labs/authorization/securing-spring-boot-microservices#introduction).

 ## Links